MichaelNeas/framewerk/README.md

 ## Customizable

-In a future state, all cards should be fully customizable, you will have the option to remove all cards and make your own deck.
+All cards are fully customizable, feel free to remove all cards and make your own deck.